hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 ```

-Displays status info on the TFE application.
+Displays status info on the Replicated sub-system.
 Key values to note are that status values return as "ready".
+This reports on the status of the system on the node instance that it is run on.

 #### tfe application status